daddykev/ddex-distro/README.md

 We believe in building trust through transparency.
 The core platform is and will always be completely free and fully functional.

-### Plugin Marketplace
+### Plug-in Marketplace
-For specialized needs, we're developing an **open plugin marketplace** where both our team and **third-party developers** can offer commercial and free plugins.
+For specialized needs, we're developing an **open plug-in marketplace** where both our team and **third-party developers** can offer commercial and free plug-ins.
 This creates a thriving ecosystem of extensions while keeping the core platform 100% open source.
-These plugins are entirely optional - the core DDEX Distro platform is complete and production-ready without any plugins.
+These plug-ins are entirely optional - the core DDEX Distro platform is complete and production-ready without any plug-ins.

 The marketplace will be **open to all developers**, fostering innovation and allowing the community to build specialized solutions for unique industry needs.
-Whether you're a developer looking to monetize your expertise or share free tools with the community, the plugin marketplace will provide the infrastructure to distribute your extensions.
+Whether you're a developer looking to monetize your expertise or share free tools with the community, the plug-in marketplace will provide the infrastructure to distribute your extensions.

 ### Why This Matters
 - **No vendor lock-in**: Deploy and use forever without paying a cent